Red Hen Publications

 • • • •

-Which brings us back to the continuing problem of how Orion Black managed to escape the persuasiveness of Tom Riddle.
+Which brings us back to the continuing puzzle of how Orion Black managed to escape the persuasiveness of Tom Riddle.
 Walburga and Lucretia might have been dismissed from Tom’s consideration, from the get-go, merely by being girls.
 We get ample reason to suspect that Tom Riddle had little use for females apart from their potential function either as victims or as an audience.
 But according to the original chart, and the one in Lexicon’s modified version, Orion, Cygnus, and (probably) Alphard would have all been at Hogwarts and in Slytherin House at the same time as Tom, and were certainly within a proper age range to have fallen under his influence.
 And, being Blacks, they would just as certainly have been invited to join the Slug Club as a matter of course.

 Or, perhaps the relevant question is how did they manage to escape being drawn into the Death Eaters after Riddle’s return to the wizarding world art the end of his first 10-year exile.
 They may not have escaped falling under Riddle’s influence while they were all still at Hogwarts.
 But Orion and Alphard didn’t rejoin after he returned.